bcscheib/weatherapp/README.md

 Otherwise, you will receive an error trying to get results.

+That error looks like `Woops, the API url for gathering data is bad or unreachable!
+Check the URL and API key.`

 ### Design

 Most of the app source is in an application boundary called `weather` available at